Shirshak52/PriceOptimizationSystemCW/README.md

 ----------------------------------------

 ## **Getting Started (Local Setup)**
 Follow the steps carefully to run this project on your local device.
+(Before proceeding, note that PostgreSQL and pgAdmin should be installed and running in your device.)

 ### 1. **Clone the repository**